IJuanTM/simpl/scripts/README.md

 installer ecosystem (`npx @ijuantm/simpl-install` + `npx @ijuantm/simpl-addon`).
-For each chosen add-on set it runs the real scaffold, the real add-on merges, `composer install`, `composer test`, and - when a database is reachable - `composer migrate:fresh` / `seed:fresh`, then `npm install` (which builds Sass and Vite).
+For each chosen add-on set it runs the real scaffold, the real add-on merges, `composer install`, `composer test`, and - when a database is reachable - `composer test:integration`, `composer migrate:fresh` / `seed:fresh`, then `npm install` (which builds Sass and Vite).
 The result is a browsable install.

 Zips are rebuilt from the working tree every run (uncommitted edits to tracked files included; new files must be `git add`ed first) and served to the installers locally, so nothing has to be committed or published first.
-A MariaDB/MySQL server (`root`, no password) is optional; if it is down the migrate/seed steps are skipped.
+A MariaDB/MySQL server (`root`, no password) is optional; if it is down, the test:integration/migrate/seed steps are skipped.

+**DB resolution:** Docker is tried first - the script starts a throwaway MariaDB via `scripts/docker-compose.yml` (mapped to host port `3307` by default) and tears it down again on exit, so a full `--all` run works with no local MariaDB install at all.
+If Docker isn't available, it falls back to a local MySQL/MariaDB server on `localhost:3306` (WAMP, XAMPP, MAMP, a native install, ... - whatever's already running).
+This is separate from the `docker-compose.yml`/`add-ons/db/docker-compose.yml` pair that ships to installed projects (see [`core/docker/README.md`](../core/docker/README.md)) - this one is maintainer-only and only ever runs the `db` service.

 ### Running